How Your Bonus Is Taxed

 While there’s no eliminating the tax burden of a bonus altogether, you might be able to lower it.
 Here are some ways to reduce the sting of taxes from your bonus:

 - Reduce your taxable income.
 A bonus can be a sudden and dramatic increase to your taxable income – so you might consider seeking out ways to decrease it.
-Contributions to your 401(k), traditional IRA or HSA reduce your taxable income while giving your long-term financial plans a boost.
-If the bonus causes an unusual spike in your income, maybe a bunching strategy – especially with charitable contributions – is appropriate.
+Contributions to your 401(k), traditional IRA or HSA can reduce your taxable income while giving your long-term financial plans a boost.
+If the bonus causes an unusual spike in your income, maybe an itemized deduction strategy, like bunching, is appropriate.

 - Review your W-2.
 Sometimes bonuses come out of the blue, but sometimes they are a predictable portion of your total compensation.
-If you have a good idea on the likelihood, timing and size of your bonus, you might be able to adjust your withholdings accordingly and blunt its impact on your tax bill.
+If you have a good idea on the likelihood, timing and size of your bonus, you might be able to adjust the withholding on your other income accordingly and blunt its impact the following April.

 Of course, there’s also the issue of what to do with your new fortune.
 From building an emergency fund to tackling credit card balances to paying off medical debt, there are lots of ways your bonus can benefit you now and long into the future.
 Your Baird Financial Advisor can review with you your options so you’re making the most of this opportunity.